donald-okara/gondi/docs/QUERIES.md

 ---

-And there you have it — your **Supabase backend** now hums quietly, keeping watch over every player that enters the realm.
+And there you have it — your **Supabase backend** now hums quietly, keeping watch over every player who enters the realm.

 If you’ve followed these steps, your fork now stands tall with a living, breathing data layer. ⚔️